 The Reality: Shell learned this lesson expensively in their retail operations, discovering that underperforming stations rarely improved with time.
 When they closed the bottom 20% of stations, their overall retail profitability increased by 60%.

 Implementation Principle: The 80/20 Matrix reveals that underperforming product-customer combinations rarely improve with scale or time.
-Immediate action is more effective than waiting for hypothetical future improvements.
+Immediate action beats waiting for hypothetical future improvement.

 How Does the 80/20 Matrix Framework Work?